One popular way to spread the festive cheer is to purchase a variety of Christmas plants.

 When it comes to purchasing plants in the winter season, it’s important to do your homework.

-The florist will pick out flowers suited to the season, which means you’ll be left with the job of solely choosing which colours and displays you like the look of.
+The florist will pick out flowers suited to the season, which means you’ll be left with the job of solely choosing which colors and displays you like the look of.

 Check postal cut off dates